-Accident: Plaintiff, a construction laborer, was stopped at a red light when he was rear-ended very hard by Defendant who was driving a large delivery truck.
-Fault was fully conceded and damages were the only issue.
+Accident: The plaintiff, a construction laborer, was stopped at a red light when he was rear-ended very hard by the defendant, who was driving a large delivery truck.
+Responsibility was conceded and damages were the only issue.

-Injuries: Plaintiff did not go to the hospital or request any other medical treatment immediately after the accident and first sought treatment 2 days later.
-Plaintiff alleged that he suffered partial tears of 2 ligaments in his left knee for which he underwent arthroscopic surgery and meniscectomy surgery.
+Injuries: Plaintiff did not go to the hospital or request any other medical treatment immediately after the accident and first sought treatment two days later.
+Plaintiff alleged that he suffered partial tears of 2 ligaments in his left knee, for which he underwent arthroscopic surgery and meniscectomy surgery.
 Plaintiff’s expert testified that he will eventually require knee replacement surgery.
 Plaintiff also claimed that he suffered a herniated disc with nerve impingement.
-His injuries left Plaintiff on crutches for 2 months and required 12 weeks of physical therapy.
-Plaintiff was also out of work for 6 months.
+His injuries left Plaintiff on crutches for two months and required 12 weeks of physical therapy.
+Plaintiff was also out of work for six months.
 The defense countered that the accident did not involve enough force to cause the alleged injuries and suggested that Plaintiff’s conditions were pre-existing issues.

 - Settlement: $375,000.
-Settlement was reached with the insurance company, AIG, in pre-trial mediation.
+A settlement was reached with the insurance company, AIG, in pre-trial mediation.

 Vasquez v.
 Bruckner Lumber & Supply Co.
 (2017 – Bronx)

-Accident: Plaintiff was making a left turn in her sedan at a busy intersection in the Bronx with double left turn lanes.
-Defendant was driving a delivery truck and also turning left in the adjacent lane.
+Accident: Plaintiff was making a left turn in her sedan at a busy intersection in the Bronx with double left-turn lanes.
+The defendant was driving a delivery truck and also turning left in the adjacent lane.
 Plaintiff alleged that Defendant strayed into her line and side-swiped her car.
 Defendant contested liability and argued that Plaintiff was using her cell phone and not paying attention.

-Injuries: Following the accident Plaintiff was taken to a hospital and received minor treatment for pain in her back and left shoulder.
+Injuries: Following the accident, Plaintiff was taken to a hospital and received minor treatment for pain in her back and left shoulder.
 Plaintiff eventually claimed that she suffered a tear of her rotator cuff and glenoid labrum in the left shoulder.
 Plaintiff also alleged disc herniations in her L3-4 and L5-S1 discs and a bulge in her L4-5 disc.
-Treatment for the herniated discs involved 3 months of physical therapy.
-The shoulder injuries allegedly required 2 arthroscopic surgeries and follow up therapy.
+Treatment for the herniated discs involved three months of physical therapy.
+The shoulder injuries allegedly required two arthroscopic surgeries and follow-up therapy.